The Hotel Management Agreement

 Hotel operating models in Thailand

-A hotel can be managed by its owner and that is the typical case for family owned businesses.
+A hotel can be managed by its owner and that is the typical case for family-owned businesses.
 However, there are substantial advantages to consider a more efficient structure for successful hotel businesses in Thailand.
-In the grand scheme of things three alternative models to operate a hotel can be found in Thailand: The hotel lease, the hotel management agreement, and the hotel franchise system.
-The characteristics and general structure are shown in the following chart.
+In the grand scheme of things, three alternative models to operate a hotel can be distinguished, the hotel lease, the hotel management agreement, and the hotel franchise system.
+Apart from this, there are mixed forms of these standard models as well.

 Details of the hotel management agreement

-Under the typical hotel management agreement (HMA), “owner hereby grants to manager the right to manage and operate the hotel pursuant to the terms of the hotel management agreement and the manager accepts said appointment and agrees that it will, as the agent of the owner, operate the hotel during the term of the agreement in conformity with all of the terms, covenants and conditions herein contained, and use the hotel solely for the operation of a resort business conforming to the standards of comparable first‑class hotels.”
+HMA: Under the typical hotel management agreement (HMA), “owner hereby grants to manager the right to manage and operate the hotel pursuant to the terms of the hotel management agreement and the manager accepts said appointment and agrees that it will, as the agent of the owner, operate the hotel during the term of the agreement in conformity with all of the terms, covenants, and conditions herein contained, and use the hotel solely for the operation of a resort business conforming to the standards of comparable first‑class hotels.”

-Also, the hotel owner may engage the manager to act as agent for the owner, to manage the rental of its hotel and to provide, on behalf of the owner, hotel-related services to the hotel guests under the terms of the Hotel Management Agreement.
+Agent: Also, the hotel owner may engage the manager to act as agent for the owner, to manage the rental of its hotel and to provide, on behalf of the owner, hotel-related services to the hotel guests under the terms of the Hotel Management Agreement.

 Adjustment of villa management structures

 By a villa management agreement, an individual villa owner agrees with a hotel management company to use his villa as part of a hotel business during the absence of the villa owners.
-For such structure mainly two different models are possible with deviating risk profiles, licensing requirements and tax efficiencies.
+For such structure mainly two different models are possible with deviating risk profiles, licensing requirements, and tax efficiencies.

 Under a villa agency agreement, the hotel is engaged by each villa owner, as its agent, to manage the villa and let it out to the hotel guests.
-The hotel also renders general management services and, on behalf of the villa owner, provide to the hotel guests hotel-related services in associated therewith, i.e. reservation services, food and beverages, hotel guest amenities, etc., including maintenance, accounting and administrative services in connection therewith.
+The hotel also renders general management services and, on behalf of the villa owner, provides to the hotel guests hotel-related services associated therewith, i.e. reservation services, food and beverages, hotel guest amenities, etc., including maintenance, accounting and administrative services in connection therewith.
 In carrying out the above obligations, the hotel company acts solely as an agent for, on behalf of and for the account of the villa owner.
 Consistent with this principal-agent relationship, the hotel is entitled to a reimbursement of the amounts incurred in carrying out the work for the villa owner.

-Whether villa owner and hotel company enter into a principal-agent relationship or a landlord-tenant relationship makes a substantial difference on hotel business license requirements, the activities of the villa owner under the Foreign Business Act, income taxation, VAT and withholding tax requirements.
+Consequences: Whether villa owner and hotel company enter into a principal-agent relationship or a landlord-tenant relationship makes a substantial difference on hotel business license requirements, the activities of the villa owner under the Foreign Business Act, income taxation, VAT and withholding tax requirements.